Nicky9319/Renderperk_CRM/instructions.md

 Add proper context in respective json record for the same.

+4. Do competion analysis figure out the render famrs which people are talking about

+In the json file make a record for all the unique render farms names found in it for competetor record stores the positives the users are saying the negative users are saying Store all the relevant context found regarding them also make sure to having a counter so that we can have data about how many people are syaing the same thing

+eg. it has a great UI and a lot of people have the same intent then make sure to have some metadata stored of how many people are saying that and all
+(Add we need to do this for all the pros and cons for the platform or the renderfarm found)

 After processing the whole file from the unprocess remove it from the unprocess folder and add the json file into the processed folder itself